-For example, selecting the Setpoint parameter opens up a screen that allows the setpoint to be changed.
-The up or down buttons are used to adjust the CH setpoint up or down as desired.
-The enter button is pushed once the desired temperature is reached.
+For example, selecting the Setpoint parameter opens up a scre р or down buttons are used to adjust the CH setpoint up or down desired temperature is reached.

 3.10.3 Other CH Parameters

 Additional CH Parameters are available and used for the various CH Modes other than mode 0, the standard Setpoint & (Thermo)Stat control mode.
 These modes are further described in the ENVI® Control Advanced User's Guide.